Please fill this form:

 Macro substitution

-Conditional Compilatio
+Conditional Compilation

-#ifdef, #ifndef
+#ifde, #ifndef

-Definition and Declaration of Array
+Definition and Description of Array

-Memory Layout & accessing Array Elements
+Memory Layout &accessing Array Elements

-String Functions
+String Library Functions

 Two dimensional Arrays